-FARM BUILDING EXEMPTION APPLICATION: As of November 2015, the Town of Manchester Board of Directors adopted a new local ordinance (Code of Ordinances Section 285-5.2) which allows an exemption of up to $100,000 in assessment for qualifying farm buildings.
+FARM BUILDING EXEMPTION APPLICATION: The Town of Manchester has a local ordinance (Code of Ordinances Section 285-5.2) which allows an exemption of up to $100,000 in assessment for qualifying farm buildings.
 In order to apply for this exemption, qualifying farms must file an application.
 The application can be found on in the "Miscellaneous Forms and Documents" on the Assessment & Collection department page.
 The filing deadline is November 1st annually.

 MEMBERS OF ARMED FORCES - One car belonging to or leased by an active duty serviceperson may be completely tax exempt each tax year.
 Call (860) 647-3016 for details.
 For CT residents, the application is available in "Miscellaneous Forms and Documents" and is labelled "One-Vehicle Exemption".
 For Non-Residents, use the form labelled "Military Non-Resident".
 See the brochure "Property Tax Relief for Veterans, Seniors and Disabled" on the menu list for more information and filing deadlines.

 ASSESSOR'S OFFICE 860-647-3016

 Tax bills are mailed in June each year, and payments are due in July each year.
 Real estate tax bills, some Personal Property tax bills, and Supplemental Motor Vehicle tax bills will also have a second installment due in January each year.
 Taxes are generally paid in arrears.
-For example, payments on the October 1, 2016 Grand List are due in July 2017 and January 2018.
-Real estate tax bills beginning in July 2017 are to be based on Manchester's October 1, 2016 revaluation.
-You can check the mill rate for your location using the Mill Rate History chart located on the Micellaneous Forms and Documents page.
+For example, payments on the October 1, 2019 Grand List are due in July 2020 and January 2021.
+Real estate tax bills are to be based on Manchester's October 1, 2016 revaluation.
+You can check the mill rate for your location using the Mill Rate History chart located on the Miscellaneous Forms and Documents page.
 Eighth District locations can be found on the Miscellaneous Forms and Documents page.